MaximKostash/MaximKostash/README.md

 ---

 ## 💖 Favorite Programming Language
 **C** holds a special place in my heart!
 It’s efficient, powerful, and gives you full control.
+**Lua** is the language that became my favorite after C.

 ---